Last updated on April 6th, 2023 at 11:00 am

 The La Sportiva Finale is one of the best-selling beginner climbing shoes ever made, and for good reason.

 They might not be the cheapest beginner shoes on the market but they deliver a solid all-round performance you don’t get with climbing shoes under $100.
 The shoe is fairly stiff, with a 1mm midsole and 5mm of Vibram XS Edge on the outsole.
 While this helps the shoe’s excellent edging ability, it doesn’t exactly help on overhung routes or smearing on gym volumes.
 That said, most beginners won’t be looking to flash a V7 roof problem, so this should be a major sticking point for new climbers.

 Because this is a quality beginner shoe, once you start progressing and moving out of the beginner phase these are great to keep in your arsenal as a trad shoe, or even for a bit of deep water soloing!

 The Finale uses a leather construction, which allows the shoe to mold to your foot brilliantly.
-This also allows for a higher degree of stretch than vegan climbing shoes, so bare this in mind when sizing them up.
+This also allows for a higher degree of a stretch than vegan climbing shoes, so bare this in mind when sizing them up.

 Like everything these types of climbing shoes do have their downsides too.
-Laces don’t exactly allow for that easy on, easy off, experience we look for in gym climbing shoes.
+Laces don’t exactly allow for that easy-on, easy off, experience we look for in gym climbing shoes.
 Also, there’s a good chance you will need to pick up some replacement climbing shoelaces at some point.

 Climbing shoelaces are built much more durable than the typical sneaker laces to withstand way more abuse.
 Laced shoes used for foot jams will wear out eventually as the laces experience high amounts of friction from the rock.